EliteDangerous/edapi/README.txt

 Place get_market.py in the tradedangerous root, and execute it.

-Options:

-   --debug
-      Outputs additional debug info.
-Use when things go horribly wrong.

-   --vars
-      Write a small bash script to set some environment variables for things like credits, insurance, current station, and cargo capacity.
-Source this when executing trade.py to save typing.
+usage: get_market.py [-h] [--version] [--debug] [--vars] [--basename BASENAME]

+optional arguments:
+  -h, --help           show this help message and exit --version            show program's version number and exit --debug              Output additional debug info.
+  --vars               Output a file that sets environment variables for
+                       current cargo capacity, credits, insurance, and current system/station.
+  --basename BASENAME  Base file name.
+This is used to construct the cookie
+                       and vars file names.
+Defaults to "get_market"